CRITICAL INCIDENT PATROL TACTICS - $650

 Force-on-force pistol or conversion for the duty pistol, and 120 rounds of man-marking munitions (or 250 rounds if not using a patrol rifle) **

-** Rental PPE, weapons conversions and consumable munitions may be available at additional cost. (“Force-on-force” refers generally to UTM, Simunition/FX, or Speer Force-On-Force products.
+(“Force-on-force” refers generally to UTM, Simunition/FX, or Speer Force-On-Force products.
 All are acceptable in this course)

 This course does not have hard stop times.
-Training will continue each day until the course objectives have been fulfilled.
+Training will continue each day until the course learning objectives have been fulfilled.
 Expect late nights with minimally delayed start times on each successive day.
 Meals are taken on-the-fly.
 Students should expect to remain in the training area from start to finish each day, meaning that you will not have time to leave to get lunch or dinner.
 Bring sufficient food and water to sustain you throughout each day of training.
 Photography is permitted, but absolutely no video may be recorded during the presentation of material, or during demonstration or performance of drills.
 Please plan to take good notes instead.

 This is not a gentleman’s course.
 Rather, it is very physically demanding.
 You will be expected to move dynamically, run up to 50 yards while timed, get into and out of potentially uncomfortable shooting positions, be shot with man-marking munitions, and other physical activities.
 Students with severely limited mobility will not be able to successfully perform the tasks required in the course.